lsst-sitcom/sitcomtn-025/index.rst

 The largest piece of missing functionalty is the framework to perform on-the-fly analyses which are triggered on specific events or conditions, then able to perform calculations, generate a report (including plots etc), and have the operator be alerted.
 Implementing this type of capability requires numerous pieces to work together.

-This working group created a proof-of-concept of the critcal concepts and found them to be successful in satisfying the requirements and being relatively straightforward to implement.

 A "Catcher CSC"
 '''''''''''''''''

-This new "Catcher" CSC is meant to handle this functionality.
+A series of new functionality, which for the purposes of this document we have grouped into a single "Catcher CSC," is required to handle the low-level coordiation of identifying when a specific condition is met, then launching and monitoring an analysis process.
-It is still being evaluated if it is requierd to generate a new CSC or if the Watcher CSC can be augmented to handle this new functionality.
+It is still being evaluated if it is required to generate a new CSC or if the Watcher CSC can be augmented to handle this new functionality.
-It also requires a LOVE display to show which tasks are running and which reports have been generated.
+The Catcher functionality also requires a LOVE display to show which tasks are running, links to generated reports, and alarms or notifications for observers.

 More details on the design and implementation can be found in the `Catcher Design Document <https://docs.google.com/document/d/1mbmfqjebOuHIV8CwC7jFHcFKCRMtyBDHPXeGfBO1EPE/edit#>`_) currently being worked on as a google doc.

+At the end of an analysis task, a "report" is generated and produced as a result.
-The reports from the Catcher can be derived in multiple ways.
+The reports from the Catcher can be derived in multiple ways and take on multiple formats.
-There is no requirement that the analysis as[ects generated by the Catcher+analysis be persistent, but it is recommended.
+There is no requirement that the analysis aspects generated by the Catcher+analysis be persistent, but it is recommended.
-When possible, this committee recommends using parameterized Jupyter Notebooks that get executed by Papermill.
+When possible, this committee recommends that analysis tasks produce reports in the form of parameterized Jupyter Notebooks that get executed by Papermill.
 These notebooks then get executed and archived to the LFA, where they can be looked at either immediately or at a later date.
-The capability of the notebooks is wide, allowing image analysis via sending commands to the OCPS, queries of the EFD, grabbing of SAL events or data from the butler.
+The capabilities of the notebooks is vast; allowing image analysis via sending commands to the OCPS, queries of the EFD, grabbing of SAL events or data from the Butler.
-The data to create any plots etc are also contained in the notebook allowing plots to be modified and re-generated as required.
+The data to create any plots or other displays are also contained in the notebook allowing plots to be modified and re-generated as required.
 Lastly, the notebooks can be used to create a dataset that gets displayed by a Bokeh Application that is nested inside a LOVE display, which is one of the key use-cases that will be encountered during observations.
 There are details that remain to be solved, specifically aspects such as how to account for multiple reports that can be generated by re-running the same notebook multiple times.
 These are presumed to be solvable problems but will require further investigation that goes beyond the scope of this group.

+Bokeh Plotting Applications
+''''''''''''''''''''''''''''

 Bokeh Applications are extremely flexible in design and can render data from multiple sources if configured to do so.
 This includes SAL events, Butler served information, or files from the LFA.